gaspardpetit/verbatim/README.md

 FFMpeg is needed to process encoded audio files.
 This may be done from your package manager on Linux  (ex. `sudo apt install ffmpeg`) or from [Chocolatey](https://community.chocolatey.org/packages/ffmpeg) on Windows.

 #### Torch with Cuda Support
-If the tool fallsback to CPU instead of GPU, you may need to reinstall the torch dependency with Cuda support.
-Refere to the following instructions: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)
+If the tool falls back to CPU instead of GPU, you may need to reinstall the torch dependency with Cuda support.
+Refer to the following instructions: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

 ### Installing

-On Windows, you may install

 Install from PyPI:
 ```